SJ23 Tech Tip G05, (Updated 2017-03-12) Bob Schimmel

 Sikkens Cetol Marine Preparation Guide.

-Ever since I was introduced to Sikkens Cetol Marine in 1995 I've been so impressed with it that I've recoated virtually all the bright work I have.
-The only reason why I haven't changed it all is because there aren't 36 hours in a day!
-In 1999 I coated my tiller as an experiment.
-I scraped it down to bare wood and applied four coats.
-Two years later and the finish is still perfect with absolutely no sign of peeling or wear.
-In 2002 I finally applied the first maintenance coat which I now do annually as a matter of principle.
+Ever since I was introduced to Sikkens Cetol Marine in 1995 I've been so impressed with it that I've recoated all the bright work on Panache.
+That took a couple of years considering weather conditions, etc. In 1999 I coated my tiller four coats, scraping it down to bare wood.
+That took a fair amount of effort.
+Two years later and the finish is still perfect with no sign of peeling or wear.
+But in 2002 I finally applied the first maintenance coat which I now try to do annually.
 An ounce of prevention being worth a pound of cure and all that.

 • Sheds liquids like water off a duck's back.